• Contact Info

 research overview

-• I am a geomorphologist focused on the interaction of chemical processes and physical erosion processes on the Earth’s surface.
+• I am a geomorphologist focused on the interaction of chemical processes and physical erosion processes on the Earth’s surface, with an emphasis on cold regions.
 I study how rock breaks down to be released into mobile regolith (or soil) through physical stresses and chemical alteration.
 The architecture of weathered rock and soil layers at the surface reflects the history of rock emplacement, tectonic movements, attack by biologic systems (roots and microorganisms), water, and erosion processes.
 I study the effects of weathering, erosion processes, and specific erosional systems: e.g., weathered rock strength, water flow paths, rates of mobile regolith formation, rock chemical alteration, solute fluxes, fluvial systems, hillslope systems, glaciers, and permafrost.
-The goal is to develop models that describe interaction of erosion and weathering processes to form the architecture of the near-surface environments, also known as the critical zone and that affect global chemical cycles.
+The goal is to develop models that describe interaction of erosion and weathering processes to form the architecture of the near-surface environments, also known as the critical zone and that affect global chemical and water cycles.

 keywords